alejandrodl/dubme_adl/README.md

 To time the two noise separation algorithms, I used a MacBook Pro 16" 2021 and performed separation 10 times, from which the average was taken.

-Processing a total of 218 seconds in 4 videos, FAIR's Denoiser took 16.80 seconds while NVIDIA's CleanUNet took 16.75, which both equal to nearly 13 times faster than real time.
+Processing a total of 218 seconds in 4 videos, FAIR's Denoiser took 16.80 seconds while NVIDIA's CleanUNet took 16.75, which both equal to nearly 13 times faster than real-time.

 ### Noise Separation Audio Quality

 The tables below show the values for the retrieved audio quality metrics for noise removal using FAIR's Denoiser and NVIDIA's CleanUNet.
-The SI-SDR is given in dB (the more, the merrier), and teh STOI is normalised from 0 (worst) to 1 (best).
+The SI-SDR is given in dB (the more, the merrier), and the STOI is normalised from 0 (worst) to 1 (best).

 FAIR's Denoiser | inside_and_reverb | outside_and_wind | inside_and_low_volume | music_background
 --- | --- | --- | --- |---